 Despite the licence condition and the efforts of clubs, we know many fans still choose to stand.
 Standing in areas which are meant for sitting has a number of safety risks, including injury and crowd management and care issues.

-The All Seater Policy Enforcement Approach for the 20/21 football season (PDF) gives clarity and transparency to our role in enforcing the licence conditions.
+The SGSA Enforcement Approach for 21/22 (PDF) gives clarity and transparency to our role in enforcing the licence conditions.
 It sets out the reasonable steps clubs can take to reduce the safety risks associated with persistent standing.

 The guidance outlines:

 - Requirements of clubs to meet the licence conditions.

 - Reasonable steps we expect clubs to put in place to address persistent standing.

 - Ways clubs can minimise the safety risks for fans who still choose to stand in seated areas, despite the efforts of clubs.